-There are some events which are required for internal usage or technical purposes.
+There are some events that might be required for internal usage or technical purposes.
 These events may not be generated by users and do not affect normal session calculations.
 These are Non-Interaction Events.
 These events:

 - Do not start a new session, even when the app/site is in the foreground

 - Do not have information on source and session

 For example, 'Notification Received', this is a non-interaction event.
 It won't cause any addition in session time and will not be counted as an event in the session.

 To specify events as a non-interactive event, please check our developer docs.

 For Source & Session analysis, app should have android SDK on or above version 9.7.01 and iOS SDK should be on or above version 5.2.5.